camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/client-authorization.md

 ### Camunda Identity authorization

-[Camunda Identity](../../identity/what-is-identity.md)-based OAuth token validation is already enabled by setting `security.authentication.mode` to `identity` and providing the corresponding `security.authentication.identity.*` properties.
+[Camunda Identity](../../identity/what-is-identity.md)-based OAuth token validation can be enabled by setting `security.authentication.mode` to `identity` and providing the corresponding `security.authentication.identity.*` properties.
 You can find more details about these in the [Gateway config documentation](../configuration/gateway.md#zeebegatewayclustersecurityauthenticationidentity).

+In the Camunda Platform 8 Self-Managed Helm chart it is already fully preconfigured by default.

 #### YAML snippet